tyy99phy/SophonHH/README.md

 # jetfree-hh4b

-This repository contains the code and configurations for the analysis presented in [arXiv:2508.15048](https://arxiv.org/abs/2508.15048) (Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework).
+This repository provides the source code and trained models associated with the study presented in [arXiv:2508.15048](https://arxiv.org/abs/2508.15048) (Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework).

 ## Repository structure